bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

     c) Select your email address and select **Sign Out**.

-    Do not sign in using sandbox account - you won't be able to do that.
+    Do not sign in using a sandbox account - you won't be able to do that.

 2. Run your app and trigger an in-app purchase.

 3. You'll be prompted to provide an Apple ID.
 Use the **sandbox account** credentials and continue.

 4. The payment info dialog will be presented.
-Make a screenshot of your screen (hold power/sleep and home buttons simultaneously).
+Take a screenshot of your screen (hold power/sleep and home buttons simultaneously).

 ![image](/images/working-with-ios-in-app-purchases/purchase-test.jpg)

-**You must test the in-app purchases on real device.
+**You must test the in-app purchases on a real device.
 Purchases will always fail on iOS simulator.**

 ## iTunes Connect configuration - part 2

-Since you already have implemented the in-app purchases and took a screenshot of a system dialog when connecting to the App Store API, you can finally finish the iTunes Connect configuration.
+Since you have already implemented the in-app purchases and taken a screenshot of a system dialog while connecting to the App Store API, you can finally finish the iTunes Connect configuration.

 Go back to your in-app purchase details page on **iTunes Connect** (My Apps->Your app->Features->In-App Purchases->Your purchase) and scroll down to **Review Information**.